 “Enlightenment is intimacy with all things.”

-The pure intentions that stem from wisdom boil down to thinking of others as much as you think of your self.
+The pure intentions that stem from wisdom boil down to thinking of others as equally important as yourself.
 As the Dalai Lama often says:

 “My religion is kindness.”